FIRST PUBLIC WORKSHOP AND INPUT RESULTS

 Second Public Workshop

 In February of 2016, the Town consulting firm for Pinckney Park, Hussey Gay Bell, held another public workshop for the Town.
 This workshop was designed to present the site and building conditions to the public in order to discuss any constraints or opportunities that was discovered.
 Please see on overview of their presentation here.
-In addition, please click here for a plant and wildlife inventory of the park, and click here for the site inventory and analysis.
+In addition, Taxonomic Biologist Matt Horry conducted on-site observation and surveying, followed by research to compile an extensive inventory of the park's plant and wildlife.
+Please click here for a plant and wildlife inventory of the park. and click here for the site inventory and analysis.
 Many great suggestions were received, and detail on public input received can be found here.
 Using information gathered from both workshops and meeting with Town staff, the consultants are working to finalize a Master Plan to present the public and Town Council for additional feedback.

 On Tuesday, May 10th, Hussey Gay Bell presented the Draft Master Plan at a workshop here at Town Hall.
 Approximately 40 residents were in attendance.
 The Master Plan was worked on with input from the steering committee.
 The engineer's presented a presentation and opened up the workshop for comments.
 Following the comment section, attendees were invited to mark-up the master plan drawings and provide additional feedback.
 The steering committee will review these comments and adjust the master plan as necessary, and then bring to Town Council for final approval this summer.
 Please click here to find the Draft Master Plan presentation.

 Final Master Plan